-A. Under regulations set forth by the Clery Act, in the event that the violator is an unaffiliated judge or guest to a PSCFA-sponsored tournament, Seminar, or Coaches’ Conference, the ombudsperson will email and send a letter to the director of forensics and appropriate Title IX or Human resources officer of the host institution.
+A. Under regulations set forth by the Clery Act, in the event that any the violator is an unaffiliated judge or guest to a PSCFA-sponsored event tournament, Seminar, or Coaches’ Conference, the ombudsperson will email and send a letter to the director of forensics and appropriate Title IX or Human resources officer of the host institution.

 (With Edits PASSED)